jagac/gain-imputer/README.md

 GAIN (Generative Adversarial Imputation Networks) is a Python library for imputing missing values in a dataset using the GAIN model.
 It provides a convenient implementation to handle missing data, allowing users to train the imputer and apply it to new data.

-This is an adoption of the work done: https://github.com/jsyoon0823/GAIN implemented in torch and provides a familiar workflow to sklearn.
+This is an adaptation of the work done: https://github.com/jsyoon0823/GAIN implemented in torch and provides a familiar workflow to sklearn.

 ## Installation